Pekka Puska

-Dr. Puska is considered to have had a significant influence on Finnish public health research and practice for several decades.
+Puska is considered to have had a significant influence on Finnish public health research and practice for several decades.
 He spearheaded the North Karelia Project (as Director and Principal Investigator) for preventing cardiovascular disease 1972–1977, during which time cardiovascular disease mortality amongst men fell by 80 per cent.
 Puska worked as a director for NCD prevention and health promotion at the World Health Organization (WHO) Headquarters in 2001–2003.
 In 2006 he was the Finnish candidate for the Director-General post of WHO.
 From 2010 to 2013 he was Chancellor of the University of Turku.
 He also currently holds the position of President of World Heart Federation (WHF) and that of Vice-President of the International Association of Public Health Institutes (IANPHI).